-The Board of Directors shall establish and maintain a Council of Representatives (Council or CoR) as a component body of the Society composed of one (1), voting Council Representative from: each ISA Chapter, each Professional Affiliate, each AO and other Components designated by the Board of Directors.
+The Board of Directors shall establish and maintain a Component Council (Council) as a component body of the Society composed of one (1), voting Council Representative from: each ISA Chapter, each Professional Affiliate, each Associate Organization, and other Components designated by the Board of Directors.
 The Council shall meet, in person, at least one (1) time per year.
 Each component shall be responsible for the payment of travel expenses incurred by its Council Representative related to this meeting.
-In addition, the Council shall include non-voting, ex officio, Council Representatives elected or appointed by; the Tree Research and Education Endowment (TREE) Fund Board; and, other groups designated by the ISA Board of Directors.
-All voting members of CoR must be Professional Members of ISA.
+In addition, the Council shall include non-voting, ex officio, Council Representatives elected or appointed by: the Tree Research and Education Endowment (TREE) Fund Board; and, other groups designated by the ISA Board of Directors.